Which cloud storage services can I use with Merlin Project Go on iOS?

 Note: This FAQ only applies to Merlin Project Go version 4.

 There are numerous cloud storage services.
 Most popular services among iOS users are iCloud Drive, Dropbox, GoogleDrive, Box.com and OneDrive.
-In a perfect world Merlin Project on iOS would be able to open and edit files from all available services.
+In a perfect world Merlin Project Go would be able to open and edit files from all available services.
 Due to technical limitations - mainly because of the way the cloud storage services are implemented - not all services can be used for all kinds of file exchange.

 So which cloud storage can be used for a round trip and which for import or export?